paritytech/capi-multisig-app/README.md

 - [Wiki PureProxies](https://wiki.polkadot.network/docs/learn-proxies#anonymous-proxy-pure-proxy)

-# Design Tokens from Figmga
+# Design Tokens from Figma

 The theme at ```www/src/theme/``` contains the theme generated from design tokens exported from Figma.